yerakim824/PregMedNet/README.md

 │   ├── requirements.txt                # Dependencies specific to the web app
 │   └── README.md                       # Documentation for the web interface
 │
-├── figures/                            # Project figures for README and manuscript │   └── pregmednet_overview.png
+├── figures/                            # Project figures for README │   └── pregmednet_overview.png
 │
 ├── .gitattributes                      # Git LFS configuration for large files